gasparian/telemetry-monitor/README.md

  - `Download` - is for downloading parsed data to the local machine;

 ### To do:
- - add server allerts instead of a text-block;
- - keep only the server address field - drop a server command field;
  - add button to upload config file to the embedded server;

- - make graphs in real-time manner;
+ - make graphs in a real-time manner;
  - migrate to the typescript;

  - make data parser for custom data;